- Search The Registry

 Jimmie Lee Jackson

-Born in Marion, Alabama, a small town near Selma, his mother was Viola Jackson, and his grandfather was Cager Lee.
+He was born in Marion, Alabama, a small town near Selma.
+His mother was Viola Jackson, and his grandfather was Cager Lee.
 After serving in the Vietnam War and spending time in Indiana, he returned to his hometown.
 He made about $6 a day as a laborer and woodcutter there.
 Jackson became a Baptist church deacon and fathered a daughter.
 Inspired by the American Civil Rights Movement, he also tried to vote for the first time in his life.
 He made several attempts to register as a voter but never got past the many hurdles set up to keep Blacks from casting ballots.

 On February 18, 1965, Jackson participated in a peaceful night march in Marion, held to protest the arrest of James Orange, a field secretary for the Southern Christian Leadership Conference (SCLC).
 However, the segregationists who held power in Alabama opposed even nonviolent demonstrations.
 That night, the town's streetlights were turned off; under darkness, police and state troopers attacked the protesters with clubs, sending them fleeing in different directions.
-Still pursued by officers, Jackson and other demonstrators entered a restaurant called Mack's Café.
+Still pursued by officers, Jackson and other demonstrators entered a Mack's Café restaurant.
 There, Jackson was shot in the stomach by James Bonard Fowler, a state trooper.
 Witnesses recounted that Jackson had been protecting his mother and 82-year-old grandfather from the troopers.
 Fowler claimed he had been acting in self-defense, trying to keep Jackson from grabbing his gun.

 The injured Jackson was taken to a local hospital and then sent to a hospital in Selma.
 He suffered for a week before dying from his infected wound on February 26, 1965, at the age of 26.
 Though Al Lingo, head of the state troopers, had sent an arrest warrant to Jackson while he was in the hospital, Fowler had faced no punishment or disciplinary action and was allowed to continue his job.
 On March 3, Martin Luther King Jr. spoke at Jackson's funeral, where he said that Jackson had been "murdered by the brutality of every sheriff who practices lawlessness in the name of the law."